I'm a Celebrity...Get Me Out of Here! (British TV series) series 5

 The fifth series of I'm a Celebrity...Get Me Out of Here! began on 20 November 2005 and ended on 5 December 2005.
 The programme ran for 16 days (18 days if counting the day the celebrities arrived and the morning the finalists exited).
 The series was won by Carol Thatcher.

+Ant & Dec presented the main show on ITV, whilst Matt Brown and former contestant Tara Palmer-Tomkinson hosted the spin-off show I'm A Celebrity...
+Get Me Out of Here...
+Now! on ITV2.
+Live streaming returned for the final time and was again broadcast overnight on ITV2, but was no longer repeated during the daytime.

 Contestants

 12 contestants participated, one more than in the previous series.